criteo/AFK/README.md

 Then, it computes these data to provide OpenConfig JSON for each device as an output.

-We use OpenConfigValidator to validate data against the OpenConfig YANG models.
+We use Ygot to validate the output against the OpenConfig YANG models.

 ### Saltstack

 Salt will take OpenConfig data and convert them as Network configuration.
 At the moment, we are using templates to do that.

 The end goal is to simply forward this OpenConfig data to the Network OS so it can apply it.
-At best, OpenConfig is partially implemented at all in Network Operating Systems.
+At best, OpenConfig is partially implemented in Network Operating Systems.